Visiting Guatape – A Traveller Guide

 1. Climb El Penol

 Five minutes out of town is El Penol.
 This rock weighs a whopping 66 million tonnes and is the 3rd largest monolithic rock in the world.
-This must be on your list of “what to do in Guatape”!
+This must be on your list of things to do in Guatape!

 El Penol overlooks a man-made lake caused by the construction of a hydroelectric dam in the area.
 Filled with small Islands that make for an amazing view, it is said to “be the best view in the world” by locals, however, I can confirm it is not, but the view is still breathtaking and worth a look.

 Getting to the top takes 740 steps.
 In the humid weather, you will definitely work up a sweat!
 That being said, a trip to Guatape is not complete without a visit to El Penol.

 Getting to El Penol